ywanyi/devdocs/config-guide/cron/custom-cron-tut.md

 ---
 group: configuration-guide
-subgroup: 12_cron
 title: Configure a custom cron job and cron group (tutorial)
-menu_title: Configure a custom cron job and cron group (tutorial)
-menu_order: 3
-menu_node:
 functional_areas:
   - Configuration
   - System
   - Setup
 ---

-This tutorial shows you step-by-step how to create a custom cron job and optionally a cron group in a sample {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %}.
-You can use a module you already have or you can use a sample module from our [`magento2-samples` repository](https://github.com/magento/magento2-samples){:target="_blank"}.
+This tutorial shows you step-by-step how to create a custom cron job and optionally a cron group in a sample [module](https://glossary.magento.com/module).
+You can use a module you already have or you can use a sample module from our [`magento2-samples` repository](https://github.com/magento/magento2-samples).

 Running the cron job results in a row being added to the `cron_schedule` table with the name of the cron job, `custom_cron`.